 New feature: recovery of real-time contacts from iCloud

-As a result of changes in the way contacts are synced, you can now recover contacts separately from your iCloud backup, and directly from the iCloud.
+You can now recover contacts separately from your iCloud backup, and directly from the iCloud.
 The iCloud syncing of Contacts is similar to how PhotoStream works: separate from your phone’s iCloud Backup, but still in the cloud.

 When you turn on automatic backups to iCloud, your contacts will not be saved to the default device backup, but instead saved in the cloud in their own separate category.
-Once you are used to this new process, you will be well on your way to enjoying the new iPhone Backup Extractor feature and the new changes in iOS 11.
+Once you are used to this new process, you'll be well on your way to enjoying the new iPhone Backup Extractor feature and the new changes in iOS 11.